 Sophia Amoruso’s made quite a splash a few years ago; she tells an honest and absolutely inspiring story about her journey towards establishing Nasty Gal, a multi-million dollar fashion company.
 Some fantastic pieces of advice Sophia highlights in her book are, “A #Girlboss knows when to throw punches and when to roll with them” and “fortune favors the bold who get shit done.”
-Her book also offered practical life advice and emphasized how important it is to not always worry about what other people think and to know when to move on from failure.
+Her book also offers practical life advice, and emphasizes how important it is to not always worry about what other people think and to know when to move on from failure.

 Thrive: The Third Metric to Redefining Success and Creating a Life of Well-Being, Wisdom, and Wonder by Arianna Huffington

-There are many more books about there about how to become a #Girlboss, gain confidence in the work place, and learn how to balance work and social life but these are the four that have most helped me.
+There are many more books out there about how to become a #Girlboss, gain confidence in the workplace, and learn how to balance work and social life — but these are the four that have most helped me.
 I’m not the most confident of people, especially at work where I’m usually the youngest person in the room, but the one thing that I’ve learned from all of these books is the importance of speaking up and not being afraid of contributing to the discussion.
-Yes, most of the time you won’t say something earth-shattering but in the end, it’ll pay off to not be a wallflower.
+Yes, most of the time you won’t say something earth-shattering, but in the end, it’ll pay off to not be a wallflower.